Issue: Whether and how police practices should be changed to improve their effectiveness and to ensure equal enforcement and protection.

 The county currently has two advisory groups on policing:

 1) The County Executive’s Reimagining Public Safety task force, which has been reviewing police policies and practices since the beginning of the fall 2020.
 Links to videos of the task force meetings are on its website, as is its full mandate.
-The task report will submit a report to the County Executive in January 2020.
+The task report has submitted its report to the County Executive.

 2) The Policing Advisory Commission, which was created in 2019 by the Montgomery County Council in response to the ongoing public dialogue around policing practices and as an effort to increase community involvement in matters of public safety.
 The Commission’s mission is to advise the Council on policing matters and recommend policies, programs, legislation, or regulations with regards to policing.